top of page

 When joining a telehealth therapy session, how do I turn my camera or microphone on?

 After joining, a menu gives participants an opportunity to select which camera and microphone they'd like to use.
 If the site or web browser asks for permission to use them, please select ‘Allow.’
+For more information, view this telehealth troubleshooting guide.

 I learn better by listening rather than reading.